rikkimax/twp-d/manuscript/content/gettingstarted/platformSupport.md

 ## Platform support
-There are three main toolchains available for D. Keep in mind a toolchain is not just the compiler (source code to e.g. exe's aka the runnable binaries).
-A toolchain includes the linker and some import libraries commonly.
+There are three main tool chains available for D. Keep in mind a tool chain is not just the compiler (source code to e.g. exe's aka the runnable binaries).
+A tool chain includes the linker and some import libraries commonly.

-* dmd (Reference compiler)
+* DMD (Reference compiler)

    Available on all x86 CPU's for Windows, OSX and Linux.
 Debian based distros are the most supported for Linux.
-* ldc (LLVM family)
+* LDC (LLVM family)

    Available on all x86 CPU's for Windows, OSX and Linux.
-* gdc (GNU family)
+* GDC (GNU family)

    Available on all x86 CPU's for OSX and Linux.

-Currently no toolchain out right supports ARM or PowerPC.
-Older Mac OSX machines used the PowerPC architecture.
+Currently no tool chain out right supports ARM or Power-PC.
+Older Mac OSX machines used the Power-PC architecture.
 These are not supported.

-I> **While learning you should only use the latest version of dmd** I>
+I> **While learning you should only use the latest version of DMD** I>
-I> This will give you the best support and experiance.
+I> This will give you the best support and experience.